sgmurphy/wordpress-plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 2.0.9 - Thursday, 11th July 2024 =
+* Fix: The redirect from product page was showing 404 page if the selected flow is deleted or trashed.
+* Fix: Fixed the character encoding issue while importing the ready-made flow and step templates.
+* Fix: Resolved the conflict on checkout fields with CartFlows and FluentCRM plugin.

 = Version 2.0.8 - Thursday, 16th May 2024 =
 * Fix: A blank question mark was getting added in the URL of next-step button.